39th Army (Soviet Union): Cold War period

+In 1948, the Shandong Peninsula, 200 kilometers from the Far, acting U.S. military base.
+Every day there appeared a reconnaissance plane and at low altitude on the same route flew over and photographed the Soviet and Chinese sites, airfields.
+Soviet pilots stopped the flights.
+Americans sent a note to the Foreign Ministry in a statement about the attack on the Soviet fighters "off course light passenger aircraft," but reconnaissance flights over Liaodong stopped.
+In June, 1948, in Port Arthur, a major joint exercise of all arms was undertaken.
+Malinovsky managed the whole exercise, from Khabarovsk arrived Stepan Krasovsky - Far East Air Force commander.
+Exercise was held in two main stages.
+On the ground - a reflection of marines imaginary enemy.
+The second - an imitation of massed bombing.

 To address the issue of troop withdrawal in 1954 in Port Arthur Nikita Khrushchev arrived.
 He gave the military five months for withdrawal.
 2 October 1954 a communiqué was signed on redeployment of the 39th Army and Navy units.
 By that time, the Soviet Union had in China six rifle and one mechanized division, a Division patrol boats, crew submarines, torpedo boats brigade, the brigade of water region, coastal defense forces and air defense, naval bombers (potentially including the 130th Maritime Torpedo Aviation Division) and fighter Air Division Air Corps (37th Fighter Aviation Division?).
 On 31 May 1955 and the deployment of troops over.
 Capital facilities and most of the equipment transferred to China.
 Almost everything was free of charge, including dozens of torpedo boats, tanks, submarines, all the ammunition.
 On the day of departure of troops solemn construction in parts where the Chinese gave the keys to the property.
 To the sound of the Soviet anthem was lowered naval flag of the Soviet Union, and then was replaced by a Chinese flag.
 Conclusion took 8 months.
 After retiring in Port Arthur for a while there were still Soviet specialists who taught Chinese sailors.

 Reduction and then disbanding the 39th Army began in 1955.
-The Army was disbanded in 1956 as part of Maritime Military District.
+The army and some of its units disbanded in September 1955 with the remainder transferring to the 5th Army.

 After the war, the army was stationed for many years in Mongolia, with its headquarters at Ulaanbaatar.
 Soviet perceptions of threat from China increased in the 1960s.
 A number of measures were taken to increase troop strength in the Transbaikal and in Mongolia.
 From the Baltic to the Far East came the 21st Guards Tank Division, of the Leningrad Military District in the ZabVO – 2nd Guards Tank Division.
 It also deployed 5th Guards Tank Division, 32nd, 66th, 49th, and 111th Tank Divisions.
 By the early 1970s the 39th Combined-Arms Army had been strengthened in the Transbaikal, while in Mongolia there was formed a progressive group from the 39th Army.
 The 51st Tank Division arrived in Mongolia in 1974, transferred from the North Caucasus Military District.